seahorn/clam/README.md

   which the call graph is first traversed from the leaves to the root while computing summaries and then from the root the leaves reusing summaries.
 Each function is executed only once.
 The analysis is sound with recursive functions but very imprecise.
+The option `--crab-print-summaries` displays the summaries for each function.

 #People#